-In this section, we discuss our almost linear time approach for solving the betweenness-ordering problem based on the new non-uniform based sampling EDDBM.
-Then we discuss betweenness-ordering problem on $k$ nodes, we refer it as $k$-betweenness-ordering.
+In this section, we discuss our approach for solving the betweenness-ordering problem based on the new non-uniform based sampling EDDBM.
+Then, we discuss betweenness-ordering problem on $k$ nodes, which we refer to as the $k$-betweenness-ordering.